How to Build a Data Warehouse from Scratch

 - Defining data warehouse development project scope, budget planning, timeline, etc.

-- Scheduling DHW design, development and testing activities.
+- Scheduling DWH design, development and testing activities.

 - Drawing up a data warehouse project scope document, data warehouse solution architecture vision document, data warehouse deployment strategy, testing strategy, project implementation roadmap.

 - Developing a risk management plan.

 - Estimating efforts for the data warehouse development project, TCO and ROI.